What is Fragile X Syndrome?

 - Occupational therapy

 - Special education

-If your child has been diagnosed with FXS, an eye doctor experienced in vision therapy may be able to offer you solutions and strategies to manage vision problems related to FXS.
+If your child has been diagnosed with FXS, contact an eye doctor who is experienced in vision therapy to be able to offer you solutions and strategies to manage vision problems related to FXS.